WebKit/WebKit-http/README.markdown

 As long as our build system doesn't take care of that, you need to make sure of this manually.

-Changing other variables (such as NOCURL) currently does not result in another output directory being used.
-Make sure you do a clean build when changing their values, or you will get strange results (either link errors or incorrect runtime behavior).
+cmake is smart enough to detect when a variable has changed and will rebuild everything.
+You can keep several generated folders with different settings if you need to switch between them very often (eg. debug and release builds).

-You can copy a WebPositive binary from your Haiku installation into the generated/release folder.
+You can copy a WebPositive binary from your Haiku installation into the WebKitBuild/Release folder.
 Launching it will then use the freshly built libraries instead of the system ones.

-This document was last updated September 3, 2013
+This document was last updated September 27, 2013

 Authors: Maxime Simon, Alexandre Deckner, Adrien Destugues